What happens when I make a named report?

 • If you are a student, or your complaint is about the conduct of a student, then your concerns will be referred to Student Conduct & Appeals.

-• If you are a staff member reporting concerns about another staff member, your report will be referred to the Employee Relations team within Human Resources.
+• If you are a staff member reporting concerns about another staff member, your report will be referred to the relevant Senior HR Business Partner within Human Resources.

 When will the university respond?